nullgemm/mpiric/readme.md

 files in `res`, but if you run them by yourself they will be in `bin` (Please read the makefile for more details).

+Please note github seems to break svg files rendering, open them independently in your browser.

 To clone his repository correctly, use the following command
 ```
 git clone --recurse-submodules https://github.com/cylgom/mpiric.git